saurabhmaurya1o1/Weera/README.md

 * moisture.ino is used to detect moisture in soil, and blink designated color according to moisture level in soil.

 ## How to run
-Change the path of Model in withTurretControl.py to the path of best.pt in modelv1 file.
+Change the path of Model in withTurretControl.py to the path of best.pt in modelv1/weights file, downloaded in your system.